mhansen/graphviz-docs/content/en/docs/attrs/overlap_shrink.md

 types:
 - bool
 used_by: G
+description: Whether the overlap removal algorithm should perform a compression pass to reduce the size of the layout.
 ---
-Whether the overlap removal algorithm should perform a compression pass to reduce the size of the layout.